EdgarQuinones/Virtual-HomeLab/README.md

 ### Debian
-I have never used Debian before, so I am still learning a lot about this one, with that being said, it is hosting a few services.
+I have never used Debian before, so I am still learning a lot about this one, with that being said, it soon will be hosting a few services.

 ### Kali
 My goal is to work at a SOC company, or anything related to Cyber Security, so using Kali is fun for testing out tools and trying new things.